To Raise or Not To Raise: The Autonomous Learning Rate Question: Open Problems and Opportunities

-As Section \ref{sec:experiments} demonstrates, ARC can be deployed over a range of tasks, architectures, dataset and batch sizes, and $LR_0$s.
-It does, however, have some limitations and failure modes which bear mentioning.
+As Section \ref{sec:experiments} demonstrates, ARC can be successfully deployed over a range of tasks, architectures, optimizers, dataset and batch sizes, and $LR_0$s.
+It does, however, have some open problems along with opportunities for future work which bear mentioning.

-One limitation of ARC is that it requires a constant optimization objective.
+One open problem with ARC is that it assumes a constant optimization objective.
 While this is often the case for real-world problem-solving tasks, it is not true of generative adversarial networks (GANs), where the loss of the generator is based on the performance of an ever-evolving discriminator.
 Thus ARC, while applicable to many problems, may not be appropriate for all genres of deep learning research.
+On the other hand, the design of ARC does not technically preclude its use in such cases.
+We see investigating this as an opportunity in the future.

-A second limitation of the current ARC implementation is that it sometimes provides unreliable decisions if queried too frequently.
-While we found that once per epoch typically works, running every few epochs can be more reliable.
-In our experiments, we chose to evenly distribute 10 invocations throughout the training.
-We hope to automate this parameter as an area of future research.
+Another open problem with the current ARC implementation is that it sometimes provides unreliable decisions if queried too frequently.
+We found that once every 3 epochs is the best frequency (see Appendix \ref{secA5}).
+The need for 3 epochs may be attributable to the way in which we train ARC using short-, mid-, and long-term data, or else perhaps a consequence of short-horizon bias \cite{wu2018understanding}.
+Notably, in the only instance where ARC performed worse than SC, it was essentially emulating SC but was unable to do so quickly enough.
+See Figure \ref{fig:mscoco} (d).
+It may be possible to avoid this limitation by measuring validation loss more frequently, rather than once at the end of each epoch.
+We see exploring this possibility as an interesting direction for future work.

-As for failure modes, just like any other deep learning model, ARC can also make incorrect decisions.
-Figure \ref{fig:failures} (a) shows an instance of object detection training where ARC incorrectly chose to raise the LR, leading to a small decrease in mAP.
-Nevertheless, ARC detected the problem as it continued to gather data and was then able to course correct and drop the LR again in order to get the training back on track.
-This behavior may have been due to the fact that less historical information is available early on during training.